-The then 28-year-old’s family has a history of both type 1 and type 2 diabetes, so when Furuta first experienced the symptoms of the condition, she called her doctor and requested an early screening for gestational diabetes.
+The then 28-year-old’s family has a history of both type 1 and type 2 diabetes, so when Becky first experienced the symptoms of the condition, she called her doctor and requested an early screening for gestational diabetes.
 Her midwife performed a routine glucose tolerance test.
 The results sent her straight to the emergency room.

-Initially, the emergency room doctor suspected Furuta had type 2 diabetes and she tried to manage her condition through diet and exercise.
+Initially, the emergency room doctor suspected Becky had type 2 diabetes and she tried to manage her condition through diet and exercise.
 When this proved unsuccessful, she sought another opinion and was diagnosed with type 1 diabetes, which served as a huge relief because she finally knew what was wrong and how to manage the condition properly.

 The busy mother of two currently juggles being a pro athlete and diabetes ambassador.
-When she’s not racing her bike, Furuta is caring for her children and serving as the owner and sports vision specialist at Avenue Vision, LLC in Golden, CO, and owner and co-founder of a private label eyewear company, Yeux&Eye, LLC.
+When she’s not racing her bike, Becky is caring for her children and serving as the owner and sports vision specialist at Avenue Vision, LLC in Golden, CO, and owner and co-founder of a private label eyewear company, Yeux&Eye, LLC.
 She holds a master’s degree in Public Health Policy from the University of Colorado, Boulder, and sometimes works as a consultant on childhood anti-obesity and public health campaigns.

 Tell us about when you were diagnosed and how you found out?